mb2448/ok-binaries/README.md

 ```

 This will:
-- Download the latest data from the WDS catalog
 - Process orbital elements and calculate current positions
 - Create a new CSV file with today's date
 - Keep only the 7 most recent data files